ckruger0/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

 **b.
 What do you have to do to light your LED?**
-Have to hold down the switch to turn the LED light on.
+Have to hold down the switch to turn the LED on.

 ## Part C. Blink a LED using Arduino

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+The "digitalWrite()" function is used to change the voltage level of the LED, setting it to "HIGH" turns it on.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**
+A combination of "digitalWrite()" and "delay()" are used to control the rate of blinking.
+First, setting digitalWrite() to "LOW" turned the LED off, and delay() can be populated with time in ms to control how long the LED is in the digitalWrite() state for.
+Finally you can use digitalWrite() to set it back to HIGH to get the LED back on.

 **c.
 What circuit element would you want to add to protect the board and external LED?**
+You need to add a resistor to protext the LED and board.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**